turcuciprian/easy-countdown-timer/readme.txt

 3. This is a admin panel post page where you select styles for your timer

-4. This is a admin panel post page where you set the text for the Years/Months/Weeks/Days/Hours/Minutes/Seconds Replacing that text with anything you like
+4. This is a admin panel post page where you set the text for the Years/Months/Weeks/Days/Hours/Minutes/Seconds Replacing that text with anything you like.
+It's basically the configuration of the "custom text" tab looks like

-5. This is the site front end that's showing the result of the shortcode used with the easy coutdown timer plugin in a post or page
+5. How the timers look on your website

+6. After you click the |"insert Timer" blue button in your admin page (Above tinyMCE)

+7. What the date/time Picker looks like

+8. How The configuration of the styles tab looks like

+9. How The configuration of the general tab looks like

 == Changelog ==